peterbishop-ns/PTANonCrown/Readme.md

 - Solution is to maintain a single connection to a working file in the LocalCache folder.
 When you save, it saves to that location, and then simply copies that file to the save location.
 It is never actually creating a database connection with the save location, even if it looks to the user like you are saving directly there.
+- Need to maintain the context alive during the editing sessions, so no "using var context"; instead, "var context".
+And then the GetContext() method returns the existing context.

 Updating Lookups
 - RefreshLookupsAsync is done in App.xaml.cs